Call now in confidence immediate help & advice 24/7

 A drug and alcohol rehab for teens or young people will place much more emphasis on therapy sessions and counselling led by licensed counsellors and therapists rather than medicated assisted therapy.

-Holistic therapy is another form of therapy which is highly beneficial for young patients (in addition to older patients).
+Holistic therapy is another form of therapy which is highly beneficial for young patients at rehab (in addition to older patients).

 This can not only improve the health of patients, but expose them to new outlets where they can express themselves and exercise independence all while improving their health in dynamic ways.

-In addition to these forms of treatment, family therapy can have a strong impact on a young person’s recovery process.
+In addition to these forms of treatment at rehab, family therapy can have a strong impact on a young person’s rehab recovery process.

 Family therapy can be incredibly beneficial in improving lines of communication between family members, equipping family members with insight and the necessary tools to support their loved one’s addiction, and to also overcome any toxic behavioural tendencies that are exhibited within the family.